-This delicious curry is made using fresh ‘Sungta’ (Prawns), one of the most popular varieties of seafood in Goa.
-Mildly spiced and cooked in a flavourful coconut base, the curry is most often served with freshly steamed Xit (Rice) although it is equally tasty with Goan Pão (bread).
-In the olden days, curries were cooked in clay pots, often using coconut oil to enhance their flavour.
-In spite of these traditional ways of cooking having gradually changed over the years, the delectable taste of the curry still remains.
+This delicious Prawn curry is made using fresh Prawns or ‘Sungta’, one of the most popular varieties of seafood in Goa.
+Mildly spiced and cooked in a flavourful coconut base, the Prawn curry is most often served with freshly steamed Xit (Rice) although it is equally tasty with Goan Pão (bread).
+In the olden days, Prawn curry was cooked in clay pots, often using coconut oil to enhance their flavour.
+In spite of these traditional ways of cooking has gradually changed over the years, the delectable taste of the curry still remains.

 “Is the masala for the curry ready?” asked Jaya kaki (aunt), fanning her face with the edge of her sari pallu, as she peeped out the kitchen window into the aangan (courtyard).
 “Call out to me as soon as you’ve finished grinding the paste,” she said to the maid, “I’ve to simmer the curry and then get on with steaming the rice.
 But first, I think I’ll have a glass of cool Panna (homemade mango squash).
 Leela, would you like some too?”